Properties of contact matrices induced by pairwise interactions in proteins: Methods

-\textbf{Relationship between a contact number vector $\VEC{n}$ and the eigenvectors of $E$-matrix} A contact number vector is $C$-matrix summed over a row or a column.
-Thus, to obtain a relationship between the contact number vector, $\VEC{n}$, and the principal eigenvector of $E$-matrix, an averaging of $E$-matrix over a row or a column is needed.
+\textbf{Relationship between a contact number vector $\VEC{n}$ and eigenvectors of the $E$-matrix} A contact number vector is a $C$ matrix summed over a row or column.
+Thus, to obtain a relationship between the contact number vector $\VEC{n}$ and eigenvectors of the $E$ matrix, an averaging of the $E$ matrix over a row or column is needed.

-We approximate the total contact energy as follows by replacing $\delta \mathcal{E}_{i j}$ by its average over index $j$, $\delta \mathcal{E}_{i \bullet}$, and then obtain an approximate expression for the lower bound of the total contact energy:
+We approximate the total contact energy as follows by replacing $\delta \mathcal{E}_{i j}$ by its average over the index $j$, $\delta \mathcal{E}_{i \bullet}$, and then obtain an approximate expression for the lower bound of the total contact energy:

-where the mean contact energy vector $\delta \vec{\mathcal{E}}_{\bullet}$ is defined as $\delta \vec{\mathcal{E}}_{\bullet}(S) \equiv ( \frac{1}{N} \sum_k \delta \mathcal{E}_{i k}(S) )$.
+where the mean contact energy vector $\delta \vec{\mathcal{E}}_{\bullet}$ is defined as $\delta \vec{\mathcal{E}}_{\bullet}(S) \equiv ^t(\ldots, \frac{1}{N} \sum_k \delta \mathcal{E}_{i k}(S), \ldots)$.
 The equality in \Eq{\ref{eq: mean-contact-energy-vs-contact-number-1}} holds if and only if the two vectors $\delta \vec{\mathcal{E}}_{\bullet}$ and $\VEC{n}$ are anti-parallel:

-\Eq{\ref{eq: mean-contact-energy-vs-contact-number}} above is equivalent to the following relation between the contact number vector and the eigenvector of $E$-matrix:
+\Eq{\ref{eq: mean-contact-energy-vs-contact-number}} above is equivalent to the following relation between the contact number vector and the eigenvector of the $E$ matrix:

-If $E$-matrix can be well approximated by a primary eigenvector term only, then this condition leads to the parallel orientation between $\VEC{n}$ and the primary eigenvector of $E$-matrix, that is, $^t\VEC{V}_{1} \VEC{n} / \| \VEC{n} \| \simeq 1$.
-It has been reported that the contact number vector is highly correlated with the principal eigenvector of the $C$-matrix\CITE{PBRV:04,KN:05}.
+If the $E$ matrix can be well approximated by the principal eigenvector term only, then this condition leads to the parallel orientation between $\VEC{n}$ and the principal eigenvector of $E$-matrix, that is, $^t\VEC{V}_{1} \VEC{n} / \| \VEC{n} \| \simeq 1$.